Kōzu-shima: Important Bird Area

 The island has been recognised as an Important Bird Area (IBA) by BirdLife International because it supports populations of Japanese wood pigeons, Tristram's storm petrels, Japanese murrelets, Ijima's leaf-warblers, Pleske's grasshopper warblers and Izu thrushes.

 History

 Kōzu-shima has been inhabited since at least the Japanese Paleolithic era, and archaeologists have found Jōmon period stone tools made from obsidian in Shizuoka and Yamanashi Prefectures.
 Under the Ritsuryō system of the early Nara period, the island was part of Suruga Province.
 It was transferred to Izu Province when Izu separated from Suruga in 680 AD.
 During the Heian period, obsidian was the primary export from the island.

+In popular culture

+The island is the hometown of the idol duet Sunny Passion in the franchise Love Live!
+Superstar!!.
+Several episodes of the corresponding anime TV series take place there.

+In the film Weathering with You, Hodaka Morishima (the male protagonist) is from the island.